cloudsmith-io/cloudsmith-api/bindings/java/src/docs/VulnerabilitiesApi.md

 <a name="vulnerabilitiesRead"></a>
 # **vulnerabilitiesRead**
-> VulnerabilityScanResultsResponse vulnerabilitiesRead(owner, repo, _package, scanId)
+> VulnerabilityScanResults vulnerabilitiesRead(owner, repo, _package, scanId)

 Returns a Scan Result.